krasimir/absurd/README.md

 		font-size: 32px;
 	}

-Have in mind that the plugin should always return an object.
+Have in mind, that the plugin should always return an object.

 ## API